nathankurt/k8s-cert/notes/core-concepts.md

       * If you are asked to edit a property of a POD part of a deployment can simply run this command.
         * `kubectl edit deployment my-deployment`

+## Check for Port Clashing
+* When changing default port(like when you make a custom scheduler), make sure to check if the port is free.
+  * `netstat 10251` - output it's in use
+  * `netstat 10252` - output it's in use
+  * `netstat 10253` - unused so use that.